tj-django/django-clone/README.md

 Out[11]: <QuerySet []>
 ```

+> :warning: NOTE:
-> :warning: NOTE: This method won't copy over related objects like Many to Many/One to Many relationships.
+> - This method won't copy over related objects like Many to Many/One to Many relationships.

-> :warning: NOTE: Ensure that required fields skipped from being cloned are passed in using the `attrs` dictionary.
+> - Ensure that required fields skipped from being cloned are passed in using the `attrs` dictionary.

 ### Duplicating Models from Django Admin view.